Tom Henning Øvrebø: 2008–09 Champions League: Chelsea-Barcelona

-In 2023, French former international referee Tony Chapron, reviewed the game, along with Didier Drogba, for the Catalan sports paper Sport.
+In 2023, French former international referee Tony Chapron reviewed the game, along with Didier Drogba, for the French sports channel Canal+ Sport.
 Chapron assessed the refereeing in the game as "a disgrace."
 He considered as its "key moment" the free-kick given by Øvrebø in the first half, instead of a penalty, when Daniel Alves fouled Florent Malouda inside the Barcelona box.
 Chapron claimed that the referee, having realized he'd made a mistake, "lost his head."

 2009–10 Champions League: Fiorentina

-Øvrebø had previously come under "strong" criticism when, in February 2010, he'd allowed a goal scored by Miroslav Klose in a "clearly" off-side position during the final minutes of the game Bayern Munich vs Fiorentina, in the 2009–10 UEFA Champions League, during the round-of-16.
+Øvrebø had previously come under "strong" criticism when, in February 2010, he'd allowed a goal scored by Miroslav Klose from a "clearly" off-side position in the final minutes of the game Bayern Munich vs Fiorentina, in the 2009–10 UEFA Champions League, during the round-of-16.
 His call sparked anger in Italy, after the managers of both teams agreed it was in error.
+The result advanced Bayern to the next stage.

-Øvrebø, the next day, stated "I chose to approve the goal" although admitting "it's clear we should have realised it was offside."
-He initially blamed the "wrong information" coming from the linesman, but ultimately accepted he was responsible for the decision.
+Øvrebø, the next day, said "I chose to approve the goal" although admitting "it's clear we should have realised it was offside."
+He initially blamed the "wrong information" coming from the linesman, but ultimately accepted he was responsible.

 2010 FIFA World Cup qualification round: Latvia

 In the group stages of qualification for the 2010 World Cup, Øvrebø refereed the games Armenia–Turkey, Belgium–Spain, and Slovakia–Czech Republic.
 On 10 October 2009, Øvrebø refereed the Greece–Latvia game.
-In that game, on 10 October 2009, Øvrebø awarded a "highly disputed" penalty to the Greek team, at that point trailing 2-1, a decision that helped the Greeks turn the result around and win.
+In that game, on 10 October 2009, Øvrebø awarded a "highly disputed" penalty to the Greek team, at that point trailing 2–1, a decision that helped the Greeks turn the result around and win.
 After the game, Latvian manager Aleksandrs Starkovs stated that "there was clearly no foul" and that he "didn't understand why Øvrebø awarded a penalty."